marko-js/marko/docs/syntax.md

 ### Class attribute

-The `class` attribute also support object expressions or array expressions (in addition to a string value) as shown below:
+The `class` attribute also supports receiving an object or array (in addition to a string) as shown below:

+_Marko Source:_

 ```marko
 <!-- string: -->